HelgeSverre/Domain-Availability/README.md

 or look at example.php for a more real world example.

-## Documentation

-More in-depth documentation of the library can be found on my website https://helgesverre.com/products/domain-availability

 ## Notes
 The WHOIS server list is incomplete and some data is missing, the most popular TLD's are working though, I will update these as I can, I suggest making your